richardimaoka/alpakka-blog-post/README.md

 The full code example can be found [here](https://github.com/richardimaoka/alpakka-blog-post/tree/master/src/main/java/com/example/CassandraSinkExample.java).

-The next example we see is CassandraSink, which lets you insert `Row`s into Cassandra at the end of the stream.
+The next example we see is CassandraSink, which lets you insert `Row`s into Cassandra as a `Sink` of the stream.

-This is useful for more like a real-time system that keeps running where your data goes from a data source and eventually written into Cassandra.
+In contrast to `CassandraSource`, this is useful for more like a real-time system that keeps running where your data goes from another data source and eventually written into Cassandra.

 ![CassandraSinkExample](CassandraSinkExample.gif)